timbleman/asfault_evaluator/README.md

 Installation
 ------------
     - It is easiest to clone the repository in C:/asfault_evaluator.
-        AsFault execution datasets and folders are included in /suites/.
+        AsFault execution datasets and folders should be included in /suites/.
+Due to the file size limitation of github, these are supplied separately as a zip file.
         If these are placed in another location, the "upper_dir" in evaluator_config.py has to be changed.
+    - Unzip suites.zip in /suites/.
+This results in the folder structure required for running.
     - AsFault: An AsFault folder with a virtual environment is included in /asfault2/.
         If the environment does not work, create a new one using the provided requirements.
         It is important, that the environment is included in the /asfault2/ folder, otherwise usage as a library does not work.
-AsFault itself has not been modified.
+AsFault functionality itself has not been modified.

 -----
 Usage